quicwg/base-drafts/draft-ietf-quic-http.md

 Within each stream, the basic unit of HTTP/3 communication is a frame ({{frames}}).
 Each frame type serves a different purpose.
-For example, HEADERS and DATA frames form the frames form the basis of HTTP requests and responses ({{request-response}}).
+For example, HEADERS and DATA frames form the basis of HTTP requests and responses ({{request-response}}).
 Other frame types like SETTINGS, PRIORITY, and GOAWAY are used to managed the overall connection.

 Multiplexing of requests is performed using the QUIC stream abstraction, with each request and response consuming a single QUIC stream.
-Streams are largely independent of each other, so one stream that is blocked or suffers packet loss does not prevent progress on other streams.
+Streams are independent of each other, so one stream that is blocked or suffers packet loss does not prevent progress on other streams.